discord-jda/JDA-Website/docs/contributing/structure-guide.md

 3. Private Members
 4. Package Private Members (no access modifier)

 In addition it is recommended to always put `static` fields and methods (not [nested classes](#nested-classes)) first in your class.
-Fields marked with the `final` keyword should come first and should be separated from other fields.
+<br>Fields marked with the `final` keyword should come first and should be separated from other fields.
-For better structure it is suggested to group fields by their declared types.
+<br>For better structure it is suggested to group fields by their declared types.

 ### Methods

 Methods are always defined after fields and the constructor of your class.
-There are 3 types of methods listed in logical order of appearance:
+<br>There are 3 types of methods listed in logical order of appearance:

 1. Overriding or Implementing which make use of the `@Override` tag
 2. Internal (impl) setters which can be found in the impl classes of JDA.